 The banking industry is one of the most significant segments of the Indian economy.
-There is a significant demand for individuals with specialised knowledge and skills due to the quick expansion and evolution of bank goods and services as well as the rising demand for financial inclusion in our nation.
+There is a significant demand for individuals with specialized knowledge and skills due to the quick expansion and evolution of bank goods and services as well as the rising demand for financial inclusion in our nation.
 Examples of these include commercial banking, credit management, trade finance, and investment banking.
 In India, the insurance sector is becoming more significant.
 According to the CAGR of 7.5 per cent for life insurance premium growth between FY02 and FY16, this sector is set up for future growth and employment generation.
-Let’s examine the banking programs in greater detail:
+Let’s examine the Bank Training and Placement in greater detail:

 - Investment Banking